18F/identity-gitlab/README.md

 `aws-vault exec sandbox-admin -- ./deploy.sh gitlab-dev` will deploy all the latest changes you have there in your repo.

+One thing to note:  If you want to have your cluster operate off of a branch, just go edit `gitlab-cluster/flux-system/gotk-sync.yaml` and change the branch there, then run `deploy.sh` as above to tell fluxcd to pull from that branch instead of main.

 ## Delete

 `aws-vault exec sandbox-admin -- ./destroy.sh gitlab-dev`